tsujigiri/orca/README.md

 Orca is an [esoteric programming language](https://en.wikipedia.org/wiki/Esoteric_programming_language) designed to quickly create procedural sequencers, in which every letter of the alphabet is an operation, where lowercase letters operate on bang, uppercase letters operate each frame.

-This is a single-file toy implementation, written in ANSI C, of the basic operators created for educational purposes.
+This is a single-file implementation of the basic operators created for educational purposes.
+To try a complete environment with client and server, see [Orca](https://git.sr.ht/~rabbits/orca).

 ## Operators